NVIDIA/nvmath-python/docs/sphinx/installation.rst

        **Note**: in this case we get CUDA headers by installing pip wheels to the isolated build environment.
    * - ``CUDA_PATH=/path/to/your/cuda/installation pip install --no-build-isolation -v .``
-     - Skip creating a build isolation (it'd use CUDA headers from ``$CUDA_PATH/include`` instead), build the project, and install it to the current user environment together with the run-time dependencies.
-One can use:
+     - Skip creating a build isolation (it would use CUDA headers from ``$CUDA_PATH/include`` instead), build the project, and install it to the current user environment together with the run-time dependencies.
+Use:

        - conda: After installing CUDA 12 conda packages, set the environment variable ``CUDA_PATH``